NLP-CISUC/FlowDisco/README.md

 # FlowDisco

-The dataset needs to have initially a turn_id and a speaker for each utterance.
+The dataset needs to have initially a turn_id and a speaker (only if we want to split between user and system) for each utterance.

 ## First Step